iltommi/qdb-documentation/source/administration/installation_windows.rst

 ---------------------

  #.
 Verify your system meets the :ref:`sysreq-windows`.
  #.
-Log in to https://download.quasardb.net/ with your credentials.
+Download quasardb server installer for Windows from `quasardb download site <https://www.quasardb.net/-Get->`_.
- #.
-Download the file named ``setup-qdb-server-<ver>.exe``
+     * Alternatively, you can directly download necessary files from https://download.quasardb.net/ (for experienced users).
  #.
 Run the setup executable.

-The setup program ensures all required libraries are installed.
-There is one setup program for Windows x86 and Windows x64; the setup will install the appropriate version.
+The setup program ensures that all required libraries are installed.

 Configuration
 -------------